What is a pregnancy test?

-An at-home test usually uses your urine to look for hCG in your body.
-According to most manufacturers, at-home pregnancy tests are about 99% effective when used as instructed.
-That’s about the same accuracy rate as urine pregnancy tests done in your healthcare provider’s office.
-These tests are available in most pharmacies or grocery stores and they don’t need a prescription.
-They can take different amounts of time depending on the brand.
+An at-home test uses your pee to look for HCG.
+They contain special strips that detect HCG.
+Most at-home pregnancy tests are about 99% effective when used correctly.
+That’s about the same accuracy rate as pregnancy tests done in your healthcare provider’s office.
+These tests are available in most drug or grocery stores.
+They’re easy to use and inexpensive.
 It’s important to read the instructions on these tests before taking them.

-When you go to take an at-home pregnancy test, you’ll typically place one to several drops of urine on a prepared chemical strip or place the strip in the urine stream.
-The strip is specially-designed to detect hCG.
-For many of these tests, hCG can be detected in your urine about 10 days after conception.
-However, taking it after your missed period reduces the chance of getting a false-negative result.
+For many of these tests, HCG can be detected in your urine about 10 days after conception.
+However, taking it after you miss your period reduces the chance of getting a false-negative result.
 A missed period typically happens around 14 days after conception.

-There are a few things to keep in mind when you take a home pregnancy tests, including:
+There are a few things to keep in mind when you take a home pregnancy test, including:

-- Using your first morning urine when possible.
-This is the time of day when your hCG levels will be the most concentrated and easily detected.
-If you do it at another time of day, try and make sure your urine has been in your bladder for at least four hours.
+- Use your first morning pee if you can.
+This is the time of day when your HCG levels will be the most concentrated and easily detected.
+If you do it at another time of day, try to make sure your pee has been in your bladder for at least three hours.

-- Not drinking excessive amounts of fluids before you take a pregnancy test.
-Many people think this will increase the volume of urine, but it can also dilute (thin out) your hCG levels.
+- Don’t drink excessive amounts of fluids before you take a pregnancy test.
+This can dilute (thin out) your HCG levels.

-- Reading the directions that come with the test thoroughly before starting the test, and following every step precisely.
+- Read the directions that come with the test thoroughly before starting the test, and follow every step exactly.

-Another type of pregnancy test that can be used is a blood test.
+Another type of pregnancy test is a blood test.
 Blood tests are rarely done because they’re expensive and tend to have the same result as a urine test.
 This type of pregnancy test is done using a small sample of blood from a vein in your arm.
-This blood test not only detects whether the pregnancy hormone is in your body, but can also determine how much of hormone is present.
+This blood test not only detects whether the pregnancy hormone is in your body, but can also determine how much of the hormone is present.
 This is helpful for when your provider needs to know the exact amount of HCG in your blood, not just if there’s HCG in your blood.

-A blood test for pregnancy might be done in special circumstances, such as for women who are having infertility treatments or when the healthcare provider thinks there might be a problem.
+A blood test for pregnancy might be done in special circumstances, such as for people who are having fertility treatments or when the healthcare provider thinks there might be a problem.

-These blood tests are slightly more sensitive than urine tests because they can detect very small levels of hCG.
-That means they can provide a more accurate answer very early on in pregnancy — within nine to 12 days after conception.
+These blood tests are slightly more sensitive than urine tests because they can detect very small levels of HCG.
+That means they can provide a more accurate answer very early on in pregnancy — within seven to 10 days after conception.
 For this test, your blood sample is taken at your provider’s office or the hospital, then sent to a lab for analysis.
-Results might take anywhere from a few hours to more than a day.
+Results might take anywhere from a few hours to two days.

-Your provider might also choose to use a blood test to compare hCG levels during the pregnancy.
-Your hCG levels usually double about every two days during the first few weeks of pregnancy.
+Your provider might also choose to use a blood test to compare HCG levels during the pregnancy.
+Your HCG levels usually double about every two days during the first few weeks of pregnancy.
 If the levels don’t rise, it might suggest a problem with the pregnancy.
-Extremely high hCG levels might mean that your carrying twins or that there’s an issue with the pregnancy.
+Extremely high HCG levels might mean that you’re carrying twins or that there’s an issue with the pregnancy.

 What are the advantages of using a home pregnancy test?